 - Redesigns for greater understanding and impact

-- Recoloring art for overall consistency
+- Recoloring art for overall consistency and representation

 - Accessibility improvements.
 As with all OpenStax books, the first edition of Biology was created with a focus on accessibility.
 We have emphasized and improved that approach in the second edition.